Lightning-AI/pytorch-lightning/README.md

 &nbsp;
 &nbsp;

-# Lightning Fabric: Expert control.
+# Lightning Fabric: Expert control

 Run on any device at any scale with expert-level control over PyTorch training loop and scaling strategy.
 You can even write your own Trainer.